casbin/casbin-ex/README.md

 # if multiple policy rules match the request.
 # We use the following policy effect for our blog system to mean that:
 # if there's any matched policy rule of type `allow` (i.e `eft` == "allow"),
 # the final effect is `allow`.
-Which means if there's no match or all
+Which also means if there's no match or all
 # matches are of type `deny`, the final effect is `deny`.
 [policy_effect]
 e = some(where (p.eft == allow))